How to sell a patent. Patents are NOT sold. They are bought.

 The truth is that the path is as long as the one we had to learn for 10 years.

-For the sale of your patent to be a real option, you cannot leave any obligations unfinished:
+For the sale of the patent to be a real option, you can’t leave any of your homework undone.

-Step 0: Dream about your potential buyers.
-Don't even think about bothering them until step 7.
+Dream about your potential buyers — but don’t even think about bothering them until Step 7.

-Step 3: Remember that patents, once filed, are not modified.
-Therefore, trust your instinct and ingenuity, but do not underestimate what a specialized team can contribute to your solution.
-This way, you will not only register an invention, but you will protect the best version of it.
-This is what we do at Let's Prototype.
+Remember that once patents are filed, they cannot be modified.
+So, trust your instinct and creativity — but don’t underestimate what a specialized team can contribute to your solution.
+That way, you won’t just register an invention; you’ll protect the best version of it.
+That’s exactly what we do at Let’s Prototype.

-Step 4: Study the background of your invention, detect market trends and evaluate the strategy of potential buyers who coexist and are successful in the market.
+Study the background of your invention, identify market trends, and assess the strategies of potential buyers who are already operating and succeeding in the market.

-Step 5: Select the best strategy to protect your invention.
-The Utility Model is a great formula, but it is not always the best.
-Lean on professionals and protect your invention.
-If you did it before...
-It could be a mistake!
+Select the best strategy to protect your invention.
+The Utility Model is a great option, but it’s not always the best.
+Rely on professionals and protect your invention.
+If you already filed it… it might have been a mistake!

-Step 6: Invest time and money in studying the transition from prototype to final industrializable product.
+Invest time and money in studying the transition from prototype to a final, industrializable product.

-Step 7: Develop a plan based on business arguments that fit your potential buyers.
+Develop a plan based on business arguments that align with your potential buyers.

 Start the actions so that they “happen to see your invention” and start negotiations.
 Preferably, accompanied by professionals with proven experience in this type of business.

-Dear friend, I remind you that at Let's Prototype we only accompany those clients with whom we have worked throughout the entire process in commercial and patent sales processes.
-If not, we prefer to stay out of it 😉
+Dear friend, just a reminder that at Let’s Prototype, we only support commercial processes and the sale of patents for clients we’ve worked with throughout the entire development process.
+If that’s not the case, we prefer to stay out of it 😉

 Tell us your idea